makersacademy/chitter-challenge/README.md

 - Had a bit of a nightmare with the `pg_connection.rb`, I had to wrap it in a module and call it after I set the env variable.
 I think the `ENV['ENVIRONMENT']` was being called after the `require_relative '../db/queries/pg_connect'` ran in the `spec_helper.rb` ? see my prints `p env is?`.

 - Should I be setting the timestamp in the Database using `CURRENT_TIMESTAMP` or should this be done on the front end?

+- Should you store pepper (for password encryption) in a .env var?